 Both of the metric space problems use the same definitions, so this will save some time in training the participant with notation and background material.
 They also produce different HumanProof write-ups.

 In Lemma 4 (Appendix D.3.4), the statement to prove is that the intersection of two open sets is open.

 The HumanProof proof for this differs from the Lean and textbook proofs in that an existential variable

 ε : ℝ needs to be set to the minimum of two other variables.

 In the Lean and textbook proofs,

 ε is explicitly assigned when it is introduced.
 But HumanProof handles this differently as discussed in Section 3.5.8:

-Two group theory problems are given which are performed using a chain of equalities.
+Two group theory problems (Lemmas 1 and 3) are given which are performed using a chain of equalities.
 These use the subtasks engine detailed in Chapter 4.

 For all proofs, variable names were manually adjusted to be the same across all three proofs.

 So for example, if HumanProof decides to label a variable